navibyte/geospatial/dart/geobase/README.md

 ## Features

-✨ New (0.2.0): Tiling schemes and tile matrix sets (web mercator, global geodetic).
+✨ New: Tiling schemes and tile matrix sets (web mercator, global geodetic).
 Also other improvements on coordinates, and refactorings on the code structure.

 Key features:
 * 🌐 *geographic* positions and bounding boxes (longitude-latitude-elevation)